SinghSujitkumar/SummarAI/README.md

 # SummarAI
-Sumarrizing, querying and analyzine, pdfs and csvs
+Sumarrizing, querying and analyzine, pdfs and csvs using Generative AI